 Old-school data guardians defend the on-premises way of doing things as being safer than putting their operations in the cloud.
 They often cite data sovereignty and other regulatory reasons for maintaining the on-premises status quo.
 It’s a common defence in the finance and pharmaceutical industries.

 OK, it’s understandable to be risk-averse.
 But much of this stems from mainstream ideas of data somehow being “less safe” if it’s processed and stored in the cloud.

 The reality is that cloud data centres that are set up, locked down and maintained the right way offer better levels of security than local data centres.

 So, the major limiting factor that often holds enterprises back from modernising their integration systems is a perceived drawback rather than an actual one.

 Integration modernisation: taking the next step

-We think Microsoft’s new tooling to help businesses migrate on-premises integration systems to the cloud represents a positive move forward.
+We think Microsoft’s new tooling (BizTalk Migrator) to help businesses migrate on-premises integration systems to the cloud represents a positive move forward.
 It makes integration modernisation that bit easier for businesses that have invested in on-premises installations of BizTalk Server.